5 Things Every DIYer Should Have in Their Truck

 - Protect delicate furniture and appliances that are tied down in the bed.

 - Keep it on hand for an emergency blanket.

 DIY Fix-A-Flat Kit

 My flat-tire kit includes: plugger, reamer, needle-nose pliers, plugs, valve stem tool, extra valve stem caps, air chuck and tire pressure gauge.
 A kit like this will likely pay for itself the first time you use it.
-And yes, we know the tire experts say youre not supposed to plug a tire from the outside, and you definitely shouldnt plug sidewalls.
-But Ive personally plugged at least 20 tires (lots of nails and screws on construction sites) without any failures, safety issues or reduction in the overall life of the tires.
-We also have a summer emergency car kit you should have on hand.
+And yes, we know the tire experts say you’re not supposed to plug a tire from the outside, and you definitely shouldn’t plug sidewalls.
+But I’ve personally plugged at least 20 tires (lots of nails and screws on construction sites) without any failures, safety issues or reduction in the overall life of the tires.

 Handy Tie-Down Gear

 I keep this container under my front seat at all times to hold my ratchet straps and a red flag for when I haul long material in the back of my truck.
 My ratchet straps stay together and untangled, and the flag is easy to wrap around the load because I punched a hole in it for use with a bungee cord.